Après-Ski Is Getting a Sauna Upgrade in America's Best Ski Town

 Here is the number that should surprise anyone in the industry: New Hampshire's winter tourism economy generates $1.6 billion in annual spending.
 The ski industry alone drives $384 million in direct and indirect visitor spending and supports 70,000 jobs statewide.
 Tourism is the state's second-largest revenue-generating industry.
 The Mount Washington Valley alone draws four million visitors a year.

 And until three months ago, the thermal wellness infrastructure serving all of that was functionally zero.
 The only other public sauna in New Hampshire is Banya, in Portsmouth, nearly three hours southeast.
 The demand was already there, bundled into every lift ticket sold at Cranmore, Attitash, Wildcat, and Bretton Woods.
 White Mountain Sauna Haus just gave it somewhere to go.
+The same "destination first, bathing program second" logic is now showing up in more design-forward formats too, including floating concepts like Kōs in upstate New York.

 The cold plunge market is at $380 million globally and growing at 8.1% annually.
 The global sauna equipment market hit $954 million in 2025 and is on pace for $1.6 billion by 2033.
 The thermal wellness infrastructure in American ski towns has not caught up to what those numbers represent.
 White Mountain Sauna Haus is early to what should become a wave.